li-zonghan/li-zonghan.github.io/_pages/about.md

 For my master's studies, I mainly developed a Retrieval-Augmented Generation platform to provide energy and water conservation behavioral intervention through large language models.
 This platform has already helped students save ~20% on electricity and water use in their dormitories, and it has strong official backing from Tsinghua.

-Please feel free to reach out for any possible collbration.

 # 📰 News
 - **June 2025** 🇨🇦 Honored to join the [Psychometrics and Responsible AI Lab](https://www.feng-ji.org/lab-members) as a PhD student and research assistant!
 - **May 2025** 🎓 **Passed the master thesis defense!🎉**